-The Stevens Creek Corridor Master Plan addresses public lands along Stevens Creek from McClellan Road to Stevens Creek Boulevard.
+The Stevens Creek Corridor Master Plan (SCCMP) addresses public lands along Stevens Creek from McClellan Road to Stevens Creek Boulevard.
 Among the sites included are McClellan Ranch Preserve, McClellan Ranch West, Blackberry Farm Park, Blackberry Farm Golf Course, Stocklmeir Ranch, and 22050 Stevens Creek Boulevard.
-This Master Plan was deferred while the Cupertino Parks and Recreation System Master Plan was underway, allowing overarching community priorities for parks to be coordinated with Stevens Creek corridor enhancements.
-With the guiding vision and goals of the System Master Plan in place, the City will be positioned to reinitiate and complete the Stevens Creek Corridor Master Plan.
+The SCCMP was deferred while this Master Plan was underway, allowing overarching community priorities for parks to be coordinated with Stevens Creek corridor enhancements.
+With the guiding vision and goals of this Master Plan in place, the City will be positioned to reinitiate and complete the SCCMP.
 A preferred concept for the Stevens Creek corridor will be advanced and refined given the overall guidance of this Master Plan.